zopefoundation/z3c.table/src/z3c/table/README.txt

 -------------

-The existing implementation allows us to define a table in a class without to use the modular adapter pattern for columns.
+The existing implementation allows us to define a table in a class without using the modular adapter pattern for columns.

 First we need to define a column which can render a value for our items: